ipfs/ipfs-docs/docs/concepts/glossary.md

 <br><br>

 <b>DWeb</b><br>
 The Decentralized Web (DWeb) looks like today's World Wide Web, but it is built with new underlying technologies that support decentralization.
-It is much harder for any one entity to take down any single webpage, website, or service, either by accident or on purpose.
+It is much harder for anyone entity to take down any single webpage, website, or service, either by accident or on purpose.
 <br>

 <h2 id="E">E</h2>